benlansdell/ethome/README.md

 # BehaveML

-Supervised learning for animal behavior.
+Machine learning for animal behavior.

 Interprets pose-tracking files (currently only from DLC), behavior annotations (currently only from BORIS) to train a behavior classifier.